This zucchini lasagna is vegetarian, low-carb, and gluten-free. It is made with tomato sauce, skinny ricotta, mozzarella, and zucchini noodles.

 - 1 large egg

-- Arrange the zucchini slices in a single layer on a baking sheet and coat it with cooking oil spray.
+- Arrange the zucchini slices in a single layer on a baking sheet coated with cooking oil spray.
 Broil for 5-8 minutes.
 Remove from the oven.
-Wait about 5 minutes to remove any excess moisture with paper towels if you think it's necessary.
+Wait about 5 minutes to remove any excess moisture with paper towels if necessary.
 (This part is very important to avoid the lasagna becoming too soupy.)

-- Preheat the oven to 375°F. In a medium bowl mix ricotta cheese, parmesan cheese, and an egg.
+- Preheat the oven to 375°F. In a medium bowl, mix the ricotta cheese, Parmesan cheese, and egg.
 Stir well.

 - Top with sauce and mozzarella.

-- Cover the casserole dish with aluminum foil and bake for 30 minutes covered and 10-15 minutes uncovered.
+- Cover the casserole dish with aluminum foil, and bake for 30 minutes.
+Uncover, and cook an additional 10-15 minutes.

 - Let stand about 10 minutes before serving.
 Garnish with parsley.

-If you like this Spinach and Zucchini Lasagna recipe, please share with your friends and family.
+If you like this Spinach and Zucchini Lasagna recipe, please share it with your friends and family.
 Do you want to taste more?
-Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Google+, Instagram, and Facebook for all delicious recipes updates.
+Subscribe to my newsletter, and follow Primavera Kitchen on Twitter, Pinterest, Instagram, and Facebook for all delicious recipe updates.
 As always, I really appreciate you stopping by.